 With Easy Turf’s artificial grass, you’ll immediately avoid these types of hazards.
 The traction of artificial turf is far better than the traction of cement, whether it’s wet or not.
+Not to mention our artificial grass features unmatched drainage technology.
 This allows you to rest easy, knowing that your family will be safer in your backyard.

 Debris and Contamination

 One of the biggest issues with natural grass is that it creates mud.
 While it may not be raining in dry summer months, having a pool will definitely expose your lawn to water, which creates mud.
 This requires additional maintenance, which is rarely fun.
 In addition to the mud, your pool is more vulnerable to collecting stray blades of grass from your lawn.
 This will mean you have to clean it more often, than if you choose artificial turf.

 With artificial turf, the only thing you may track into the pool is stray bits of infill.
 If you end up going with a sand infill for your turf, you aren’t likely to track very much into the pool.
 This means that you’ll clean it less often, freeing you up to spend more of your time doing what you want.